 By: Billy Sharma, nonprofit direct marketing consultant, and author.

-I don’t know what is worse, to stop nonprofit fundraising because it looks bad or to go out of business because fundraising is stopped during the COVID-19 pandemic.
+I don’t know what is worse, to stop fundraising because it looks bad or to go out of business because fundraising is stopped during the COVID-19 pandemic.

 Should you still fundraise during the crisis?